Ascentroid/Ascentroid/README.md

 ![Imgur](https://i.imgur.com/YGuy48Z.png)

-Open your UE4 campaign project if it doesn't automatically open after you create it.
+Open your UE campaign project if it doesn't automatically open after you create it.

 Once open, click the <b>Show Sources</b> icon in the <b>Content Browser</b>: